cardano-community/guild-operators/docs/Staking/Main.md

 # Shelley Staking

 This guide's chapter targets the pool operators for getting their head around of Shelley staking.
+The network references used for this guide are for Friends anf Family Network, and the user is expected to update testnet-magic as desired.
 To fully understand the staking mechanism we need to define and interpret the following key concepts:
 - What are the [keys](./Keys.md)
 - What are the [addresses](./Addresses.md)